A direct word to men who keep choosing comfort over transformation.

 The one who saw you doing the work.
 Tell him the truth.
 Brotherhood is not optional.
 Accountability is not weakness.

 Every morning for 7 days.
+Out loud, not in your head.
 Your voice carries authority your thoughts cannot.

 If your life doesn't match your declaration, the choices need revision — not the declaration.